DomenikoD/NjuskaloAzriel/README.md

 Njuskalo Azriel is a Hello World Telegram bot project

 ## Me
-I'm just starting to use GitHub and discover its possibilites :)
+I've just startied to use GitHub and am trying to learn a bit about Python and Telegram bot possibilites :)

 ## References
 Application